My Mom Eli aka Micky...a Tribute

 How I received this book ...
 The Bloomington-Normal Circus Legacy

-I was contacted by Janea Stork after reading this page.
-I was invited as a guest to the Circus Museum in Bloomington.
+I was contacted by Janea Stork and invited as a guest to the Circus Museum in Bloomington.
 There I met Janae, as well Maureen Brunsdale and Mark Schmitt, the authors... they gave me this book.
 We had a very lovely and interesting time.
 If you ever want to see an excellent collection of Circus memorabilia, including books and posters, you must visit the Museum.

 The movie - "die drei Codonas"